This article may contain links from our affiliate partners. Please read how we make money!

 Common Questions About Range Hoods

-A convertible range hood is capable of being converted from a ducted to a ductless hood.
+Convertible range hoods are capable of being converted from ducted range hoods to non ducted range hoods.
 This is usually done using a recirculating kit that can be attached to the roof of the range hood.

 Your range hood should be around 3 inches longer on the sides or 6 inches longer than your cooktop.
 This helps catch all of the fumes created while cooking.

 The best range hood filters currently available are the stainless steel baffle filters.
-They are thought to be the most effective and best value for money when compared to charcoal and mesh filters.
+The best range hood filter is thought to be the most effective and best value for money when compared to charcoal and aluminum mesh filters.

 Final Verdict: Which Range Hood is Best for you?